 Inspiration and his ‘fluid double reverse’ mosaic technique

 John ‘Solly’ Sollinger is an academic who has become a mosaic artist of international standing.
-In recent years, he’s travelled the world teaching his unique ‘fluid double reverse technique’.
-And he’s won numerous awards for his distinctive artwork.
+In recent years, he’s travelled the world teaching his unique ‘fluid double reverse technique’ and in doing so, he’s won numerous awards for his distinctive artwork.
 Indeed, John’s finished mosaics offer the most amazing array of colours and details which emulate the most intricate of painted brushstrokes.
 In this first interview with mosaic artists, John Sollinger explained a little about his background, his technique and how he came to create it, along with his beginnings in art as a side project to academia.

 John’s technique is a form of the ‘Ravenna’ or ‘double reverse’ method.
 If you’re unfamiliar with this technique, then a good explanation can be found on the ‘di Mosaico’ website http://www.dimosaico.com/methods/